platformsh/platformsh-docs/use-platform/user-administration.rst

      :align: left
      :width: 400px

-  | The ``User Management`` tab shows environment level users and their roles.
+  | The ``User Management`` tab shows environment-level users and their roles.
   |
-  | Selecting a user will allow you to either edit that users permissions or delete the users access to the environment entirely.
+  | Selecting a user will allow you to either edit that user's permissions or delete the user's access to the environment entirely.
   |
   | Add a new user by clicking on the ``Add user`` button.
   |